mikaelfun/Intune-IME-Project/README.md

 # Intune-IME-Project
-IME tool to analyze IntuneManagementExtension.log
+IME tool to analyze IntuneManagementExtension.log, AgentExecutor.log and AppWorkload.log

 # How to use:
 Download and unzip IME Interpreter V5.0.zip from release/